 Don’t be shy!
 Market your online store like crazy.
 I don’t have to repeat by saying how important it is for people to find you.
 If you’re looking to open a clothing store, Instagram could be a great place.

-On platforms such as Dukaan, customers can place orders through WhatsApp on your store.
-E-commerce is literally at a customer’s fingertips.
+On platforms such as Dukaan, customers can place orders through WhatsApp in your store. eCommerce is literally at a customer’s fingertips.
 Use it well!

 You can make use of Google Ads, IG Ads, or Facebook ads to give that initial push for traction.
 Influencer marketing is getting a lot of attention as well.
 However, this amount will add to your overall costs and you can decide what amount you’d like to cheque in.